Skip Navigation

 • You are not required to attend if you are accepted.
 However, if you choose to accept an early action acceptance, you should notify the other schools to let them know you have accepted another school.

-It’s important to tell schools you have applied to, that you have accepted another school’s offer to attend.
-This is because some student’s may not be accepted or rejected, but instead put on a waitlist.
-The waitlist is a kind of limbo where students remain until a space opens up for them.
-If you end up on a waitlist, you have to wait for other students to deny their acceptance.
-Depending where you on the list, a spot may or may not open for you.
+It is crucial to inform schools to which you have applied that you have accepted an offer from another institution.
+This is particularly important because some students may not receive an acceptance or rejection but may instead find themselves placed on a waitlist.
+The waitlist serves as a temporary state where students remain until a spot becomes available.
+If you find yourself on a waitlist, you will need to wait for other students to decline their acceptance.
+Depending on your position on the list, a spot may or may not become available for you.

 Compare Featured Lenders